NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 * **OpenStudyBuilder** online documentation for the OpenStudyBuilder solution including introduction, user guides, system documentation and data model documentation.
 * **OpenStudyBuilder App** Vuetify based Web application with the UI for creating the study definition specification.
-* **Protocol Metadata Word add-in** holding the Protocol Template and import features of the structured study specification metadata that relates to the protocol content.
+* **Protocol Metadata Word add-in** holding the Protocol Template and import features of the structured study specification metadata that relates to the protocol content (expecting a blater).
-* **Up-stream integrations** to clinical systems like CTMS, Trial Supplies, EDC, Study Registries, etc.
+* **Up-stream integrations** to clinical systems like CTMS, Trial Supplies, EDC, Study Registries, etc. supporting also DDF API.
-* **Down-stream integrations** to clinical data systems for SDTM, ADaM, analysis and reporting.
+* **Down-stream integrations** to clinical data systems for SDTM, ADaM, analysis and reporting, supporting also DDF API.
-* **Explore data** FAIR based study search and explore tool utilising the OpenStudyBuilder metadata with reference to systems holding study data.
+* **Explore data** Using a biomedical concept used by a FAIR based study search and explore tool utilising the OpenStudyBuilder metadata with reference to systems holding study data.
 * **OpenStudyBuilder API** and Standards Library API Python based web application based on FAST API framework supporting all CRUD actions to the database, access control, versioning, workflows and data integrity rules.
+* **DDF API Adaptor** providing a Digital Data Flow compliant API connectivity enabling the Clinical MDR solution as a compliant Study Definition Repository (SDR) solution supporting the Unified Study Definition Model (USDM) standard data model as well.
 * **Integration Service** Integration to UNIX based Statistical Computing Environment (SCE) with SAS and R.
 * **Clinical MDR** Neo4j linked graph database and data model supporting the library standards, study definitions including fine granularity of versioning, audit trail, workflows and access control.
-* **Standards Management** Integrated into the OpenStudyBuilder App as the Library module managing concepts, dictionaries, code lists, syntax templates, project and TA standards.
+* **Standards Management** for integrated into the OpenStudyBuilder App as the Library module managing concepts, dictionaries, code lists, syntax templates, project and TA standards.

 ## Open Source Considerations